binkley/kotlin-application-transactions/README.md

 - This project _does not_ address distributed transactions; it assumes a _single_ remote data source service

-The minimal abstractions are:
+### Minimally assumed abstractions

-1. A searchable, concurrent-safe queue for submitting requests for remote processing
+- A searchable, concurrent-safe queue for submitting requests for remote processing
-2. A way to submit concurrent work to a remote resource that can discover when there is no current work in progress
+- A means for exclusive access to the remote resource
+- Callers and tests can wait on completion of submitted work

 ## Design